pchang388/helm-charts/helm/README.md

     - https://github.com/unpoller/unpoller

 ## Prerequsites
-Ensure you have created a user in your unifi settings as described here: https://unpoller.com/docs/install/controllerlogin
+Ensure you have created a user in your unifi site as described here: https://unpoller.com/docs/install/controllerlogin

 ## Deploy
 If you just want to deploy as simple as possible, change only the variables below in values.yaml file before you deploy